levklon/customer_support_bot/README.md

 - Multi-language Support: Add support for multiple languages to cater to a global audience.
 - Advanced Analytics: Integrate with analytical tools to provide insights into customer interactions.
 - AI Integration: Use AI to provide more intelligent and personalized customer support.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any changes.

 ## License